The geometry of jamming algorithms in the random Lorentz gas

-\paragraph{Conclusions --} In this work, we have studied the landscape geometry and the volume ascent (VA) class of optimization algorithms for a paradigmatic model of real-space jamming, the random Lorentz gas (RLG).
-By analytically studying the complexity of its inherent structures (IS), we have shown that in large dimensions, (phase) space is almost completely filled with volumes that are unstable under compression and identified the geometric origin of the ensuing landscape roughness.
-The basins of attraction therefore exhibit a growing hierarchical and fractal structure as $d$ increases.
+In this work, we have studied the landscape geometry and the volume ascent class of optimization algorithms for a paradigmatic model of real-space jamming, the random Lorentz gas.
+By analytically studying the complexity of its inherent structures, we have shown that in large dimensions, (phase) space is almost completely filled with volumes that are unstable under compression and we have identified the geometric origin of the ensuing landscape roughness.
+The basins of attraction therefore exhibit a growing hierarchical and fractal structure as $d$ increases, a complexity reminiscent of what is reported for the many-body case~\cite{ashwin2012}.
 The greedy VA-max algorithm was further argued to be an optimal choice for computing $\varphi_\mathrm{J0}$.

-Through the landscape analysis, we have identified en passant, a dynamical analogue of a Gardner transition that should be experimentally accessible and shown that static analytical predictions for $d\rightarrow\infty$ agree with this definition for VA-max.
-We have also found that the structure of jammed configurations is independent of the jamming algorithm and matches mean-field predictions, thus identifying the geometric origin of jamming universality.
+Through the landscape analysis, we have identified \emph{en passant}, a dynamical analogue of a Gardner transition that should be experimentally accessible, and shown that static analytical predictions for $d\rightarrow\infty$ agree with this definition for VA algorithms.
+We have also found that the structure of jammed configurations is unaffected by the choice of jamming algorithm and converges to mean-field predictions in the limit $d\to\infty$, indicating a geometric origin for jamming universality.

-Several research directions in jamming physics stem from the current work.
+Several research directions stem from these results.
 First, a generalization of VA-max to multi-particle systems should be possible.
-Given the lower computational complexity of the algorithm compared to previous proposals, a thermodynamic estimate of $\varphi_\mathrm{J0}$ -- a more physically robust quantity than random close packing -- should be within reach.
-Second, the graph structure of the landscape roughness within the ``dynamical'' Gardner phase and its fractal geometry could be directly compared with fullRSB calculation results.
-Third, the solution of the dynamical mean-field equations related to the VA-max algorithm is expected not to present the integration difficulties previously encountered in other out-of-equilibrium dynamics.
+It would then be interesting to consider whether these systems exhibit similar landscape properties as their single-particle counterpart.
+Given the lower computational complexity of the algorithm compared to previous proposals, a thermodynamic estimate of $\varphi_\mathrm{J0}$ -- a more physically and mathematically robust quantity than RCP -- should then also be within reach.
+Second, solving the DMFT equations associated with the VA-max algorithm enables a direct investigation of the dynamics in the infinite-$d$ limit and a more accurate extrapolation of the asymptotic packing fraction.
+This contrasts with previous methods \cite{manacorda2022gradient}, which required first extrapolating to infinite time at finite softness and then taking the zero-softness limit—an indirect and potentially less reliable procedure.
 An exact solution of the scheme in the limit $d\to\infty$ should therefore be within reach.
-Fourth, the algorithmic robustness of jamming could be used to derive scaling laws from a purely geometrical approach.
+Third, the algorithmic robustness of jamming could be used to derive scaling laws from a purely geometrical approach.